Skip to content

 • Help overcome other critical obstacles such as lack of affordable childcare so they may work outside the home,

-• Help individuals and mothers with children recover from and avoid the trauma which homelessness and economic instability causes to their health, self-esteem and emotional development, and
+• Help single women and mothers with children recover from and avoid the trauma which homelessness and economic instability causes to their health, self-esteem and emotional development, and

-• Help secure and retain permanent housing when they complete the Family Village program.
+• Help secure and retain permanent housing when they complete the program.

-Basic eligibility criteria for admission into Sybil H. Smith Family Village are:
+Basic eligibility criteria for admission into Sybil Smith Family Village and the Baldwin Family Village are:

 • Must be at least 24 years old,